dong-zh/chicken3421/README.md

 $> git clone --recurse https://gitlab.cse.unsw.edu.au/COMP3421/21T3/chicken3421
 ```

-If you don't do this, you will need to manually grab the transitive dependencies with `git submodule update`.
+If you don't do this, you will need to manually grab the transitive dependencies with `git submodule update --init --recursive`.